rotationalio/ensign/docs/content/examples/developers.md

 $ go mod init github.com/rotationalio/ensign-examples/go/tweets
 ```

-Next we'll need to install the Go SDK client and its depenencies from the GitHub [repo](https://github.com/rotationalio/ensign).
+Next we'll need to install the Go SDK client and its dependencies from the GitHub [repo](https://github.com/rotationalio/ensign).
 In this tutorial we also use the [go-twitter](https://github.com/g8rswimmer/go-twitter) client to interact with the twitter API (although you can also create the requests yourself)!

 ```bash
 $ go get -u github.com/rotationalio/ensign/sdks/go@latest